analogdevicesinc/ai8x-training/README.md

 * The number of output channels must not exceed 1024 per layer.

+  * Bias is supported for up to 512 output channels per layer.

 * The number of layers must not exceed 32 (where pooling and element-wise operations do not add to the count when preceding a convolution).

 * The maximum dimension (number of rows or columns) for input or output data is 1023.